-- Men’s iron need typically stabilize during adulthood
+- Men’s iron needs typically stabilize during adulthood.

-- Both male and female athletes require more iron than average adults due to the additional performance and recovery demands put on their bodies during training or competition.
+- Both male and female athletes require more iron than average adults1 due to the additional performance and recovery demands put on their bodies during training or competition.

-- Seniors 51 and older need less iron than adults 30 – 50 years old
+- Older seniors need less iron than adults who are 30-50 years old.

 Iron deficiencies typically have a slow onset with initial mild symptoms worsening over time.
 This can make it difficult to notice if a deficiency is present.